sphinx-doc/sphinx/Doc-3k/library/xml.sax.reader.rst

 The :class:`AttributesNS` Interface
 -----------------------------------

-This interface is a subtype of the :class:`Attributes` interface (XXX reference: attributes-objects.html) (see section :ref:`attributes-objects`).
+This interface is a subtype of the :class:`Attributes` interface (see section :ref:`attributes-objects`).
 All methods supported by that interface are also available on :class:`AttributesNS` objects.

 The following methods are also available: